nyc-crh/site/content/gallery/viva-harlem-u.md

 - women's activism
 - Black people
 - white people
-- protests
-- curriculum
+- protest- curriculum
 - organizing
-- photography & imagery
+- photography, imagery, & visual representation
 - multiracial organizing
 - Harlem
 questions:
 - What do you notice about the photograph?
 What questions would you ask to learn more about this protest?
-- How do you think that Lorde’s experiences as a student, as described in *Zami*, and as a queer Black woman, shaped her approach to student activism?
+- How do you think that Lorde’s experiences as a student, as described in [*Zami*](../topics/black-latina-women/audre-lorde-cuny/zami-a-new-spelling-of-my-name), and as a queer Black woman, shaped her approach to student activism?
 ---

 Although City College, where Audre Lorde taught, was in the predominantly Black and Latinx community of Harlem, there were very few Black or Latinx students who attended.
 In the 1968-1969 school year, City College students organized to demand change in admissions policies, curriculum, and support.
 They identified [“Five Demands”](/topics/black-latina-women/audre-lorde-cuny/we-demand/):